ccironny/akuity-demo/README.md

 ## How it's wired together

 ### Argo CD
-The guestbook app (classic for a reason) gets deployed across three namespaces — guestbook-dev, guestbook-staging, and guestbook-prod — via a single ApplicationSet using a List generator.
+The guestbook app (classic for a reason) gets deployed across three namespaces: guestbook-dev, guestbook-staging, and guestbook-prod via a single ApplicationSet using a List generator.

 The reason I went with ApplicationSet instead of three separate Application manifests is simple: if you ever need a fourth environment, you add one line.
 That's the kind of thing that makes platform teams happy at 2am.

 Each app carries a kargo.akuity.io/authorized-stage annotation so Kargo has permission to trigger syncs.
 Learned that one the hard way.

 ### Kargo
 A Warehouse subscribes to ghcr.io/akuity/guestbook and discovers new image versions as freight.
-Three stages sit downstream — dev, staging, prod — each one only accepting freight that survived the previous stage.
+Three stages sit downstream: dev, staging, prod.
+Each one only accepting freight that survived the previous stage.

 Dev auto-promotes because fast feedback loops matter.
 Staging and prod require a human to click the button, because some decisions shouldn't be automated.